 (g) To establish, secure, own and develop patents, trademarks and copyrights;

 (h) To do each and every thing necessary, suitable or proper for the accomplishment of any one of the purposes or the attainment of any one or more of the subjects herein enumerated, or conducive to or expedient for the interest or benefit of the association; and to contract accordingly; and, in addition, to exercise and possess all powers, rights and privileges necessary or incidental to the purposes for which the association is organized or to the activities in which it is engaged, and any other rights, powers, and privileges granted by the laws of this state to ordinary corporations, except such as are inconsistent with the purposes of this article; and to do any such thing anywhere.
 An agricultural credit association shall have all of the powers given to a cooperative association under the provisions of subdivision (b), section four of this article, and in general shall have power to do and perform any act or thing, not inconsistent with law, which may be appropriate to promote and attain the objects and purposes of such credit association.

 (b) If a member of a nonstock association be other than a natural person, the member may be represented by an individual, associate, officer or manager or member thereof, duly authorized in writing.

 (c) One association organized hereunder may become a member or stockholder of any other association or associations organized under this article or similar laws of any state.

 Each association formed under this article shall prepare and file articles of incorporation, setting forth:

-(a) The name of the association, which shall include the words "cooperative," "co-operative," or "co-op," and words or abbreviations designating a corporation;
+(a) The name of the association, which includes the words "cooperative," "co-operative," or "co-op," and words or abbreviations designating a corporation;

 (b) The purposes for which it is formed;